Optimizing the spin sensitivity of grain boundary junction nanoSQUIDs -- towards detection of small spin systems with

-Until now, the most common approach for the realization of nanoSQUIDs is to use constriction type Josephson junctions intersecting small SQUID loops (see e.g.~Ref.~[\onlinecite{Foley09}] published in a special issue on nanoSQUIDs and related articles therein).
-However, this approach comes with several drawbacks: Constriction type Josephson junctions often show hysteretic current-voltage characteristics (IVCs).
-This does not allow to operate the SQUID magnetometers continuously, which is required for the investigation of the magnetization dynamics of the sample under investigation.
-Furthermore, this does not allow to use advanced SQUID read-out electronics, which have been developed for SQUIDs with non-hysteretic Josephson junctions and which are required for the read-out of ultra-sensitive dc SQUIDs.
-Also, the noise properties of such junctions are not well understood and hence hard to optimize.
-And, finally, the magnetic particles have to be placed close to the constriction type junctions in order to achieve optimum coupling.
+Until now, the most common approach for the realization of nanoSQUIDs is to use constriction type Josephson junctions (cJJs) intersecting small SQUID loops (see e.g.~Ref.~[\onlinecite{Foley09}] published in a special issue on nanoSQUIDs and related articles therein).
+Although impressive results have been achieved very recently for ultra-small SQUIDs based on Pb constrictions \cite{Vasyukov13}, the cJJ approach comes with several drawbacks: Constriction type Josephson junctions often show hysteretic current-voltage characteristics (IVCs).
+This hampers continuous operation of cJJ-based nanoSQUIDs, which however is required for the investigation of the magnetization dynamics of the sample under investigation.
+Hence, more advanced readout-schemes are required for operating such devices.
+We should note here, that very sensitive Nb thin film nanoSQUIDs based on cJJs, resistively shunted with a thin W layer, have been realized \cite{Hao08}.
+However, in this case, the devices show optimum performance only in a narrow range of temperature $T$ not too far below the transition temperature $T_{\rm c}$ of Nb, which makes them less interesting for applications.
+Also, the noise properties of cJJs are not well understood and hence hard to optimize.
+And, finally, the magnetic particles have to be placed close to the cJJs to achieve optimum coupling.
 However, this means that the junction properties and the coupling factor $\phi_\mu$ cannot be optimized independently, which hampers a careful optimization of the spin sensitivity.